 In a Coverage series, a physician explores the ways health and health care are affected by climate change, and highlights climate actions families can take to ensure that we provide our children and our loved ones with a healthier, more just, and sustainable world.

 Parents have plenty on our minds already.
-On top of the usual concerns, two years of upheaval from the pandemic have left a painful imprint on so many children’s minds.
+On top of the usual concerns, three years of disruption from the pandemic have left a painful imprint on so many children’s minds.
 Footage from the war in Ukraine is heart-wrenching to witness.
 And then there’s the financial strain from inflation on household budgets.

 But parents deserve to know what climate change - and climate action - mean not just for their children’s future but for their present.